polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

     - Site Location: **[resourceGroup().location]**

-    Enable the checkbox **I agree to the terms and conditions stated above** and click **Purchase** when you are ready to deploy the VM.
+    Enable the checkbox **I agree to the terms and conditions stated above** and select **Purchase** when you are ready to deploy the VM.

     > **Note:** This deployment may take about 15 minutes to complete.

-3. Wait until the deployment completes and login to the **AzS-HOST1** virtual machine via Remote Desktop using the following credentials:
+4. Wait until the deployment completes and login to the **AzS-HOST1** virtual machine via Remote Desktop using the following credentials:

     - Username: **Administrator**